ezechiaskumbu77/alx-system_engineering-devops/0x02-shell_redirections/README.md

-16. Script that displays that containing the pattern "root" and 3 lines after them in the file /etc/passwd.
+17. Script that displays all the lines in the file /etc/passwd that do not contain the patter "bin"